-Diphenhydramine is a first generation antihistamine like chlorphenamine that can relieve allergic reactions such as allergic conjunctivitis, hives, angioedema, itchiness, and allergic rhinitis.
-Other uses of Diphenhydramine include the common cold, motion sickness, short-term management of insomnia, and parkinsonism.
-Diphenhydramine is used to treat itchiness of the skin and is an ingredient in many skin creams.
+Diphenhydramine is a first-generation antihistamine like chlorphenamine that can relieve allergic reactions such as allergic conjunctivitis, hives, angioedema, itchiness, and allergic rhinitis.
+Other uses of Diphenhydramine include the common cold, motion sickness, short-term management of insomnia, and Parkinsonism.
+Diphenhydramine is used to treat the itchiness of the skin and is an ingredient in many skin creams.

 Diphenhydramine can be taken by mouth injection, or applied to the skin as a cream or lotion.
 Example dosage for different uses and age groups are as follows:

 For allergic conjunctivitis due to foods / uncomplicated allergic reaction including hives or angioedema

 25-50 mg 3-4 times daily

 12.5-25 mg 3-4 times daily, up to a maximum of 300 mg daily OR calculate the dose based on body weight or surface area as 5mg/kg/24 hours or 150/m2/24 hours

 25-50 mg every 4-6 hours, up to a maximum of 300 mg daily